emmyclau/CarND-PID-Control-Project/README.md

 #### 2. PD-Controller : Steering in proportion to the cte and derivatives of the cte errors

 In this video, it only used PD-Controller with tau_p = 0.45832 and tau_d = 2.61739 to control the steering of the car.
-You can see that the car adjusts the steering in proportion to the cte but reduce the error and avoid over-shooting of the steering adjustment.
+You can see that the car adjusts the steering in proportion to the cte but reduces the error and avoids over-shooting of the steering adjustment.

 <a href="https://www.youtube.com/watch?v=URwPJn-I9vE&feature=youtu.be" target="_blank"><img src="http://img.youtube.com/vi/URwPJn-I9vE/0.jpg" alt="PD Controller"/></a>